elugon/movies-frontend/README.md

 - Have a state that will store the data of the new movie
 - Have a form, with an input with each one of the fields of the movie.
-- Have a `onSubmit` event that will make a call to the API and create the new movie.
+- Have a `handleSubmit` event that will make a call to the API and create the new movie.
 Then, the user will be redirected to the movie's detail view.

 ---

-## BONUS: Edit movie? 🧐
+## Iteration 5: Edit movie ✏️

-Try to figure out the Edit page to be the master full-stack super-programmer of Excalibur.

-Think about the process as we did on module 2: it was a view that had a form, with the information already filled, but then when the user changed it, it sent the new information to the database and the user was redirected to the detail's view again.
-You know how to do each one of these steps, you've just never done them together.
+The `Edit view` has all the previous elements mushed into one view (*final boss*).

+- It should receive via params the ID of the movie we are editing
+> Note: this comes form the Movie.jsx component.
+If you are not receiving the ID, the problem is there.
+- You should capture this parameter via the `useParams` hook
+- When the view first renders, it should make a call to the API to obtain the information of that particular movie (get single movie).
+This information should go into the state.
+- The view should display a form with the information of the movie (obtained from the state).
+- The view should have a `handleChange` function that will update the state when the user updates the information.
+- The view should have a `handleSubmit` function that will send the new information (stored in the state) to the backend and will redirect the user to the movie's detail view.

-Happy codi..
+💙 Happy codi..
 I mean, *with much love*,

 *Ale*